Lenin's hanging order: Historical background

 During the summer of 1918, many of Russia's central cities, including Moscow and Petrograd, were cut off from the grain-producing regions of Ukraine, northern Caucasus, and Siberia by the civil war.
-As a result, hundreds of thousands of people were on the brink of starvation.
-The Penza Governorate was critical in providing food to the cities and the government used effective measures, such as prodrazvyorstka (forcible requisitioning), to collect grain from the kulaks.
+In addition to Soviet "war communism" policies, this caused hundreds of thousands of people to reach the brink of starvation.
+The Penza Governorate was tasked with providing food to the cities and the government implemented measures, such as prodrazvyorstka (food requisitioning), to collect grain from peasants.
 The Central Committee sent Yevgenia Bosch to supervise grain collection.

+Lenin had justified the state response to kulak revolts due to the 258 uprisings that had occurred in 1918 and the threat of the White Terror.
+He summarised his view that either the “kulaks massacre vast numbers of workers, or the workers ruthlessly suppress the revolt of the predatory kulak minority… There can be no middle course”.
+Concurrently, Old Bolshevik Anatoly Lunacharsky had also informed Lenin of several brutal executions of Bolsheviks by the peasants in Kostroma.

-A peasant revolt erupted in the Kuchkino Volost of Penzensky Uyezd on 5 August 1918, in opposition to requisitioning, and soon spread to neighbouring regions.
+A peasant revolt erupted in the Kuchkino Volost of Penzensky Uyezd on 5 August 1918, in opposition to prodrazvyorstka, and soon spread to neighbouring regions.
 While Penza Soviet chairman Kurayev opposed the use of military force and argued that propaganda efforts would be sufficient, Bosch insisted on using the military and mass executions.
 By 8 August 1918, Soviet forces had crushed the revolt, but the situation in the governorate remained tense, and a revolt led by members of Socialist Revolutionary Party erupted in the town of Chembar on 18 August.
 Lenin sent several telegrams to Penza demanding harsher measures in fighting these kulak, kulak-supporting peasants and Left SR insurrectionists.

 11 August 1918 cable

 One telegram (dated 11 August 1918) instructed the Communists operating in the Penza area to publicly hang at least one hundred kulaks, to publicize their names, to confiscate their grain, and to designate a number of hostages.
-Whether anyone was actually hanged according to this order remains unknown.
+This instruction was not carried out as an order: only the 13 organizers of the murder of local authorities and the uprising were arrested, while the uprising ended as propaganda activities were held there.

 Lenin's so-called "Hanging Order" was discussed during a controversy about the BBC documentary Lenin's Secret Files (1997) based upon Robert Service's findings in Soviet archives.

 This is a translation of the Russian original:

 "Comrades!
-The insurrection of five kulak districts should be pitilessly suppressed.
+The insurrection of five kulak districts should be ruthlessly suppressed.
 The interests of the whole revolution require this because 'the last decisive battle' with the kulaks is now underway everywhere.
 An example must be made.